viveka941/Durga-sir-java/notes java/firstnote.md

 int[][][] a = new int[][4][5];❌

 Array Initialization
-one we carete array every array Element by defualts initializer with defauls values example->
+one we carete array every array Element by defualts initializer with default values example->
 1.int [] x =new int[3];
           sout(x) // [I@3w2